AlexPoltak/vrs_cvicenie_3/README.md

 There is included QT class QOpenGLWidget: <a href="https://doc.qt.io/qt-6/qopenglwidget.html">Show documentation</a>, thanks to which we can display OpenGL graphics.

 #### Getting Started
-1. When you want to use this widget somewhere, first of all you have to add OpenGL widget with class CQtOpenCVViewerGl to .ui file.
+1. When you want to use this widget somewhere, first of all you have to add widget with class **CQtOpenCVViewerGl** to .ui file.
 2. Then you just call only function **showImage** on this widget, and defined image in widget will be rendered, also on resizing.
 Function **showImage**:
 ```js
 bool CQtOpenCVViewerGl::showImage(const cv::Mat& image)